W-profit Ltd understands that your privacy is important to you and that you care about how your

 14. How Do You Contact Us?

-o contact us about anything to do with your personal data and data protection, including to make a
+o contact us about anything to do with your personal data and data protection, including to make

 subject access request, please contact our privacy team at:

-We may change this Privacy Notice from time to time for various reasons such as changes to reflect in
+We may change this Privacy Notice from time to time for various reasons such as changes to

-law and regulation, changes in industry practices, technological developments or if we change our
+law and regulation, changes in industry practices, technological developments or if we change

 business in a way that affects personal data protection.

-Any changes will be immediately posted on our Site and you will be deemed to have accepted the terms
+Any changes will be immediately posted on our Site and you will be deemed to have accepted the

 check this page regularly to keep up-to-date.